ArvindHarinder1/PrivatePreviewDocs/AccidentalDeletes.md

 # Preview scope
 The preview allows you to prevent accidental deletions.
-The feature allows you to define a threshold, that if exceeded, would cause the provioning job to stop executing and prompt for an admin to confirm that the deletions are expected.
+You can define a threshold, that if exceeded, would cause the provioning job to stop executing and prompt for an admin to confirm that the deletions are expected.

-# Known Limitations
-* Changing scope from sync all users and groups to assigned users and groups should trigger disables for users and groups that aren't assigned.
-Those disables aren't covered by the current preview

 # Testing the preview capability
 ## Identifiers required for testing